Learn the Process

 Step 1: Consult with an L&I Lawyer before Talking to Insurance Companies

 Insurance companies are experts at minimizing their liability costs, sometimes at the expense of the victim.
-Let a Labor and Industries attorney advise you against making a statement that the insurance company can later use against you.
+Let a workers’ compensation attorney advise you against making a statement that the insurance company can later use against you.

 Step 2: Complete an L&I Third Party Election Form